 The standard rate of UK VAT is currently 20%, although there are also 5%, 0% and ‘exempt’ rates which are used for other purposes.

 How to register for VAT

-If you are a limited company contractor, you are obliged by law to register your company for VAT if your turnover has exceeded £79,000 over the past 12 months (from April 1st 2013), of if you expect to breach this threshold in the next 30 days alone.
+If you are a limited company contractor, you are obliged by law to register your company for VAT if your turnover has exceeded £85,000 over the past 12 months (from April 1st 2022), or if you expect to breach this threshold in the next 30 days alone.

 How does Value Added Tax work?

 As a limited company contractor, your company will pay VAT on any purchases it makes (input VAT) and will charge VAT on everything it sells to other companies – such as professional services (output VAT).